CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Introduction

 \subsection{Organization}

 The remaining parts of this paper are organized as follows.
 In Section \ref{sec:setup}, we introduce the standing assumptions and the CEDAS algorithm.
 We then conduct the convergence analysis under smooth strongly convex objective functions in Section \ref{sec:scvx}.
 In Section \ref{sec:ncvx}, we perform the analysis for smooth nonconvex objective functions.
-Section \ref{sec:exp} provides numerical examples that corroborate the theoretical results.
+Section \ref{sec:exp} provides numerical examples that corroborate the theoretical results, { and Section \ref{sec:conc} concludes this paper}.